Toby T. Gati: Career

 Since 2016, she has served as a director/trustee of the School of Civic Education in London.
 The School was originally founded as the School of Political Studies in Moscow in 1992, which led to a proliferation of such schools across Central and Eastern Europe.
 These formed into an Association of Schools of Political Studies to train future generations of political, economic, social and cultural leaders in countries in transition, under the auspices of the Council of Europe, where it comes under the Education Department of the Directorate of Democratic Participation within the Directorate General of Democracy (“DGII”) of the Council of Europe.
+In 2017, she defended Victoria Nuland as expressing frustration with the European Union, suggested that for Nuland to be caught in secret surveillance it "calls for some new communications equipment" and said that the tape shows that the U.S. is "using its leverage and getting involved" in the Ukraine crisis.

+Personal life

+She met Charles Gati while she was a visiting fellow at the Brzezinski Institute, and said that she, and Charles, considered Zbigniew Brzezinski the "godfather of our meeting."
+Later they became a couple and married.
+They had one child.